peartreegames/blocky-world-streamer/README.md

 ## Installation
 Can be installed via the Package Manager > Add Package From Git URL...

-This repo has a dependency on the BlockyWorldEditor and EvtVariables package which *MUST* be installed first.
+This repo has a dependency on the BlockyWorldEditor and Evt.Variables package which *MUST* be installed first.
 (From my understanding Unity does not allow git urls to be used as dependencies of packages)

 `https://github.com/peartreegames/blocky-world-editor.git`
 `https://github.com/peartreegames/evt-variables.git`